-Note: The number of students tested includes students that did not receive a score; however the number of students tested is not the number that was used to calculate the achievement level percentages.
-The achievement level percentages are calculated using students with scores.
+Note: The number of students tested includes all students who participated in the test whether they received a score or not; however, the number of students tested is not the number that was used to calculate the achievement level percentages.
+The achievement level percentages are calculated using only students who received scores.

-Student Group Total Enrollment Number Tested Percent Tested Percent Achievement Level 1 Percent Achievement Level 2 Percent Achievement Level 3 Percent Achievement Level 4
+Student Group Total Enrollment Number Tested Percent Tested Percent Met or Exceeded

 All Students

 Male

 Female

 Black or African American

-American Indian or Alaska Native -
+American Indian or Alaska Native

 Asian

 Filipino

 Hispanic or Latino

-Native Hawaiian or Pacific Islander -
+Native Hawaiian or Pacific Islander

 White

 Two or More Races

 Socioeconomically Disadvantaged

 English Learners

 Students with Disabilities

 Students Receiving Migrant Education Services

 Foster Youth